stackitcloud/terraform-provider-stackit/README.md

 Enables the usage and provisioning of STACKIT Dremio resources.
 The STACKIT Dremio API is currently in alpha state.
 The fields of the resources are still subject to change.

+#### `ske`

+Enables experimental SKE features.
+These features are subject to change and may be removed or redesigned in future releases.

 ## Acceptance Tests